hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Type_struct.3.rst

 this structure equal to 2*sizeof(int).
 However, since different systems might define different paddings, a clarification to the standard made epsilon zero.
-Thus, if you define a structure datatype and wish to send or receive multiple items, you should explicitly include an :ref:`MPI_UB` entry as the last member of the structure.
+Thus, if you define a structure datatype and wish to send or receive multiple items, you should explicitly include an MPI_UB entry as the last member of the structure.
 For example, the following code can be used for the structure foo: